LaunchCode-Education-Archived/gis-devops-OLD/studios/openlayers-es2015-workshop/README.md

 ---
-title: "Studio: Openlayers ES2015 Workshop"
+title: "Studio - OpenLayers ES2015 Workshop"
 ---

-This activity gives you practice with JavaScript, ES2015, and OpenLayers
+This activity gives you practice with JavaScript, ES2015, Webpack, and OpenLayers

 ## Getting Ready